Nachimak28/lewd-image-detector-lit-app/README.md

 2) `react-socketio-chat-app`

-**Note**: The socketio chat app is a clone of [this  repo](https://github.com/machadop1407/react-socketio-chat-app) (all credits for the original codebase to the author) with modifications to relay images along with text.
+**Note**: The socketio chat app is a clone of [this  repo](https://github.com/machadop1407/react-socketio-chat-app) (all credits for the original codebase to the author).
+All I've done here is make minor modifications to relay images along with text.

 This folder contains two sub folders - `client` and `server`.
 Code in `server` directory is the socketio backend responsible for handling the chat data flow. `client` is the react app with a minimal chat interface where one join a room, send text messages and images